keckj/3d/README.md

 If you're using a Mac you might give up at this step.
 If not you can try to update your drivers as a last resort.

+## Known bugs

+- Some black lines appears when computing the terrain with the fast marching cube.